shipyardapp/Shipyard-Documentation/docs/blueprint-library/amazon-athena/amazon-athena-authorization.md

 In order to get started with the Athena Blueprints, an IAM user with the required AWS permissions and programmatic access is required.

-Additionally, you may need to ensure that Shipyard [IP Addresses are whitelisted](https://www.shipyardapp.com/docs/faqs/security/ip-whitelist/)
+Additionally, you may need to ensure that Platform [IP Addresses are whitelisted](https://www.shipyardapp.com/docs/faqs/security/ip-whitelist/)

 ## Steps